paulovsm/dog-breed-classifier/README.md

 ## Project Improvements
 ___
+Some areas of improvement in this project have been listed below:

-* Improved face detecting algorithm, replacing OpenCV Haar Cascades with some robust Object Detection network trained to detect faces or use Dlib capabilities to do so.
+* Improve face detecting algorithm, replacing OpenCV Haar Cascades with some robust Object Detection network trained to detect faces or use Dlib capabilities to do so.
 * Better control the scenario where both dog and human are present in the same picture
 * Try different alternatives for classifier layers of the transfer learning model.
 Try to change only the FC layer and compare the performance.
 * Expand training with more epochs and test the influence of the batch_size in the overall performance